mattmess1221/firefox-gtk-controls/README.md

 #### TL;DR

-Copy this script and restart firefox.
+Run this bash snippet with your own `profilepath` variable, then restart Firefox.

 ```sh
 profilepath="<paste path>"